-Acxiom's earnings are affected by changes in short-term interest rates primarily as a result of its revolving credit agreement, which bears interest at a floating rate.
+Acxiom's earnings are affected by changes in short-term interest rates primarily as a result of its term loan agreement and its revolving credit agreement, which bear interest at a floating rate.
 Acxiom does not currently use derivative or other financial instruments to mitigate the interest rate risk.
-Risk can be estimated by measuring the impact of a near-term adverse movement of 10% in short-term market interest rates increase 10% during the next four quarters compared to the previous four quarters, there would be no material adverse impact on Acxiom's results of operations.
+Risk can be estimated by measuring the impact of a near-term adverse movement of 10% in short-term market interest rates.
+If short-term market interest rates increase 10% during the next four quarters compared to the previous four quarters, there would be no material adverse impact on Acxiom's results of operations.
 Acxiom has no material future earnings or cash flow expenses from changes in interest rates related to its other long-term debt obligations as substantially all of Acxiom's remaining long-term debt instruments have fixed rates.
-At both June 30, 2006 and March 31, 2006, the fair value of Acxiom's fixed rate long-term obligations approximated carrying value.
+At both September 30, 2006 and March 31, 2006, the fair value of Acxiom's fixed rate long-term obligations approximated carrying value.